shutkanos/Db-Attribute/readme.md

 pip install db_attribute
 ```

-And can be obtained from source (requires git):
+It can also be obtained from source (requires git):

 ```
 pip install git+https://github.com/shutkanos/Db-Attribute.git
 ```

-# How it used
+# How to use it

 ## Create class

-For create any classes (Tables):
+To create any class (Table):

 * Set metaclass `DbAttributeMetaclass`
 * Inheritance the `DbAttribute` (optional, since it inherits automatically when using a metaclass)
 * Set dbworkobj for connect to database
-* Create any fields / Annotations / DbFields for database
+* Define fields using annotations or DbField for database columns

 ```python
 from db_attribute import DbAttribute, DbAttributeMetaclass, db_work, connector